Ring Shout: Ring shout

-The ring shout is a religious tradition of West African origin and with elements of Christianity, associated with African American slaves and within the tidewater areas of Georgia.
+The ring shout is a religious tradition of West-Central African and West African origin with elements of Christianity, associated with African American slaves and within the sea islands of the Carolinas and Georgia.
 Considered to be a form of worship, a ring shout is conducted in a circle with participating singers and dancers repeating cooperative responses.
 Clark mentioned that the element of music is an integral element of the novella and the tradition.
 He emphasizes the importance of the practice from its African roots of slaves and its spiritual power influencing his writing of the novella.

 In the book, ring shouts are heard in Nana Jean's barn, which allows the "Shouters" to dance, according to the spirit's will, until the spirit's influence ends.
 The ring shouts serve as a connection for Maryse to her sword due to her ability to hear the chants of the dead and its link to the old gods.

 Notations in between the chapters translate the words of ex-slaves to describe different ring shouts and their specific purposes.

 Birth of A Nation (1915) was the film that inspires the revival of the Ku Klux Klan and is a major element in the alternate history setting of Clark's Macon, Georgia.